Phileosopher/commonplace/understanding.md

 2. Directly observing something, often by seeing or touching it.
 Often, [media](creations.md) will reproduce that experience.
 3. Observing second-hand through [language](language.md).
 By reading or listening to other people who have experienced, we can [imagine](imagination.md) the experience for ourselves.

+APPLICATION: We can't simply learn by [rote memorization](mind-memory.md) or [acquiring information](information.md).
+Instead, we must experience the information to know how to work with it.

+With adverse experiences, we can only learn from them if we take [responsibility](meaning.md) to [change](people-changes.md).

 We then process the information:

 1. We assemble the information in our mind using [visual imagery](image.md) and [language](language.md).